On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds

 { \it In Memory of Professor Zhengzhong Huang (1916-2012). } ~ ~

-{\bf Abstract:} In this paper, we introduce $\mathcal{D}^+_J$, a generalization of the $\partial\bar{\partial}$ operator on higher-dimensional almost K\"{a}hler manifolds.
-Using $\mathcal{D}^+_J$, we investigate the $\bar{\partial}$-problem in almost K\"{a}hler geometry and study a generalized Monge-Amp\`{e}re equation on almost K\"{a}hler manifolds.
-Analogous to the K\"{a}hler case, we prove the uniqueness and derive $C^\infty$ $a$ $priori$ estimates for solutions of the generalized Monge-Amp\`{e}re equation on an almost K\"{a}hler manifold $(M,g,\omega,J)$.
-We then study the Hermite-Einstein metrics on almost K\"{a}hler manifolds, in analogy with the classical K\"{a}hler geometry.
-Finally, we pose several open questions related to almost K\"{a}hler geometry. \\
+{\bf Abstract:} In this paper, we introduce $\mathcal{D}^+_J$, a generalization of $\partial\bar{\partial}$ operator on higher dimensional almost K\"{a}hler manifolds.
+Using the $\mathcal{D}^+_J$ operator, we investigate the $\bar{\partial}$-problem in almost K\"{a}hler geometry and explore the generalized Monge-Amp\`{e}re equation on almost K\"{a}hler manifolds.
+We establish a uniqueness up to the addition of a constant and local existence theorem for this equation.
+At last, we find an elliptical system for $\mathcal{D}^+_J$ operator.
+As an application, we reorganize the result of Tosatti-Weinkove-Yau in \cite{TWY}. \\